torch2424/assemblyscript-website/src/built-with-assemblyscript.md

 # Built with AssemblyScript

 A place for all things AssemblyScript.
-Feel free to add your projects and applications, in alphabetical order.
+Feel free to add your projects and applications.

 ## Benchmarks